leftp/BackupCreds/README.md

 |______________________________________________|
 ```
 ## Abusing SeTrustedCredmanAccessPrivilege to dump user creds
 The program provides the ability to dump the stored credentials a user might have in the Windows Credential Manager.

 It is a useful technique in cases were an elevated shell exists and multiple users are currently logged in.

+## Steps

 1) Finds the right WinLogon process of the user we want to dump the creds
 2) Opens the WinLogon process with PROCESS_QUERY_LIMITED_INFORMATION access